 Minimum Abilities

 The abilities listed below are needed by all students at MUSC.
-While admission decisions do not take disabilities into consideration, nor are applicants invited to disclose a disability, all persons interested in entering a health profession education program should be aware of minimum abilities required for success.
+While admission decisions do not take disabilities into consideration, nor are applicants invited to disclose a disability, all persons interested in entering a health profession education program should be aware of minimum abilities required for success. *In addition to the abilities listed below, please make sure to check with your specific program/student handbook for any additional abilities or essential functions needed.

 • Ability to make proper assessments and lawful judgments regarding health care.